 Common Name: Leather Leaf

-Chamaedaphne calyculata is a Evergreen Shrub up to 0.75 metres tall.
+Chamaedaphne calyculata is an evergreen shrub that can grow up to 0.75 metres tall.

 Northern Europe, through northern Asia and northern N. America.